Pipeliner CRM Case Study S. Sterling Company

 As McDowell was testing various CRM solutions, he had specific criteria he was using to evaluate.
 “Number 1, it had to be something that wasn’t cumbersome,” he relates.
 “I found that if I allowed myself 30 days to test-drive a system, if I found myself after a couple days going, ‘Argh!
 I really need to start looking at this CRM system again.”
 That right there was the big sign for me that, if I don’t like it, salespeople are definitely not going to like it.

 - I didn’t find that with Pipeliner.
-I found that I was getting excited on the possibilities, the flexibility and the ability to customize the various stages in the sales pipeline, and being able to make it our own without having to pay a lot of programming fees and what-have-you to truly create our own system.
+I found that I was getting excited on the possibilities, the flexibility and the ability to customize the various stages in the sales pipelineSales Pipeline Sales Pipeline is a type of visualization showing the status of each sales prospect in the customer life cycle or sales process., and being able to make it our own without having to pay a lot of programming fees and what-have-you to truly create our own system.

 What finally decided McDowell on Pipeliner as S. Sterling’s CRM?
 “The ease of the customization was one of the biggest factors,” he answers.
 “We’re a small company so we don’t have an in-house IT person, so it was going to come down to me to make this thing work.
 If I could get into it knee-deep, figure it out and be able to explain it to the other sales guys, and I was able to get to that point in very short order, then it became a no-brainer for us.”